-Those things which eye cannot see nor ear hear, and which the mind of man cannot comprehend, as is written, have ye been deemed worthy of in your portion in the heavens, O most glorious ones.
+Those things which eye cannot see nor ear hear, and which the mind of man cannot fathom, as is written, have ye been deemed worthy to receive in your portion in the heavens, O most glorious ones.

 Celebrating a solemn festival, let us praise today the guardians, intercessors and protectors of the Monastery of Zographou, the twenty-six venerable martyrs.